RHReynolds/mkfastq/.github/CONTRIBUTING.md

 :warning: Only in the unlikely and regretful event of a release happening with a bug.

-* On your own fork, make a new branch `patch` based on `upstream/master`.
+-   On your own fork, make a new branch `patch` based on `upstream/master`.
-* Fix the bug, and bump version (X.Y.Z+1).
+-   Fix the bug, and bump version (X.Y.Z+1).
-* A PR should be made on `master` from patch to directly this particular bug.
+-   A PR should be made on `master` from patch to directly this particular bug.

-## Getting help

-For further information/help, please consult the [nf-core/mkfastq documentation](https://nf-co.re/mkfastq/usage) and don't hesitate to get in touch on the nf-core Slack [#mkfastq](https://nfcore.slack.com/channels/mkfastq) channel ([join our Slack here](https://nf-co.re/join/slack)).

 ## Pipeline contribution conventions

-To make the nf-core/mkfastq code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.
+To make the RHReynolds/mkfastq code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

 ### Adding a new step